June 19, 1865 - Granger's General Orders #3 (Juneteenth)

 While that date did not actually mark the unequivocal end of slavery, even in Texas, and emancipation has been celebrated on other dates, June 19 came to be a day of shared commemoration across the United States – created, preserved, and spread by ordinary African Americans – of slavery's wartime demise.

-And here's Baltimore's Juneteenth Memorial from the University of Baltimore
+* OK, so I haven't made it to Texas yet; here's Baltimore's Juneteenth Memorial from the University of Baltimore

 https://www.hmdb.org/m.asp?m=219629